-BFA candidates will participate in the technique assessment class, present a solo, and have a brief interview with the dance faculty.
+For BFA candidates there are three components to the audition: a technique assessment class, performance of a solo, and a brief interview with the dance faculty.
 Dancers interested in the BA and BS will only participate in the technique assessment class.
 Please wear attire for the audition that allows you to move freely and allows us to appreciate the artistry of your movement.

-- 1. Technique assessment class (BFA, BA, BS): Class will include instruction in four idioms offered in the UO Dance department: ballet, contemporary, hip hop, and African.
+- 1. Technique assessment class (BFA, BA, BS): Class will include instruction in the four primary movement idioms offered in the UO Dance department: African, ballet, contemporary, and hip hop.
 Approximately 30 minutes of instruction will be given in each idiom.
-Please be prepared to change easily between: - Soft slippers or thin cotton socks for ballet (no pointe shoes) - o Bare feet for contemporary and African - Clean sneakers for hip hop - 2.
-Solo (BFA only): Perform a 3-minute solo from any idiom or style that you feel presents you in your very best light.
-The movement may be choreographed (by you or another) or improvised.
-A separate studio will be available to prepare for solo performances.
+Please be prepared to change easily between: - Soft slippers or thin cotton socks for ballet (no pointe shoes) - o Bare feet for contemporary and African - Clean sneakers for hip hop (cleaning solution and wipes will be provided to clean the bottom of your sneakers in order to protect the marley dance floor). - 2.
+Solo (BFA only): Perform a 2-3-minute solo that vibrantly captures your dance artistry and presents you in your very best light.
+The movement can be choreographed by you or someone else, or it can be improvised.
 We will provide aux cable and adapters to play your music from your phone or other device during the audition. - 3.
-Interview (BFA only): Be prepared to answer the following questions in an interview with UO Dance faculty. - What would you like to tell us about your movement background? - o Why are you interested in earning a BFA in Dance at the University of Oregon? - How do you see yourself working and collaborating with the community in our dance program as well as the greater community at the University of Oregon?
+Interview (BFA only): Be prepared to share your thoughts on the following questions with the UO Dance faculty. - What personal experiences, mentors, or moments have shaped your decision to pursue a professional path in dance? - Why do you believe the University of Oregon's BFA in Dance is the right environment for your growth as an artist, thinker, and community member? - The BFA is a rigorous and immersive program.
+How do you approach challenges when you encounter them?

-Recorded auditions (BFA applicants only)
+Recorded audition guidelines (BFA applicants only)

 If you are unable to attend a live audition, you may submit a recorded audition.
-Recorded auditions should be submitted as four separate videos (two technique, one solo, and one verbal response video).
+Recorded auditions should be submitted as four separate videos (two that show you performing in a specific movement style, one that shows you performing a solo, and one that records your response to the questions outlined in the Verbal Response section below).

-1) Technique demonstrations (two required)
+1) Technique (two videos)